georgia-tech-db/evadb/docs/source/overview/concepts.rst

 .. code-block:: python

-    cursor.execute("""DROP UDF IF EXISTS MnistImageClassifier;""")
-    response = cursor.df()
-    print(response)

     cursor.create_udf("MnistImageClassifier", True, 'mnist_image_classifier.py')
     response = cursor.df()
     print(response)

-Run a query using the newly registered UDF!
+You can use the newly registered UDF anywhere in the query!
 ~~~~

 .. code-block:: python